Ibrahim’s 4TDs carries Minnesota past Illini 41-14

 CHAMPAIGN, Ill.
-(AP) — Mohamed Ibrahim rushed for four touchdowns and Tanner Morgan threw for one more and Minnesota beat depleted Illinois 41-14 on Saturday.
+(AP) — Mohamed Ibrahim rushed for 224 yards and four touchdowns and Tanner Morgan threw for one more and Minnesota beat depleted Illinois 41-14 on Saturday.

 Ibrahim now has back-to-back games in which he has scored four rushing touchdowns for Minnesota (1-2, 1-2 Big Ten).
+It was his second consecutive 200-yard rushing game.

+“I think he’s one of the most special backs in America, and when you see him walking down the street, who would think he’s a Big Ten running back?” said Minnesota coach P.J.
+Fleck.
+“He’s not the biggest.
+He’s not the strongest.
+He’s not the fastest.
+But he’s got incredible vision.”

+Morgan was 17 of 27 passing for 231 yards and a touchdown.
+He also threw an interception.

 Illinois (0-3, 0-3) had 12 players out due to COVID-19 protocols and was down to fourth-string QB Coran Taylor.
-Starter Brandon Peters and backup Isaiah Washington are out, and third-string QB Matt Robinson remains unavailable after suffering a leg injury early in the Purdue game last week.
+Starter Brandon Peters and backup Isaiah Washington were out, and third-string QB Matt Robinson remained unavailable after suffering a leg injury early in the Purdue game last week.

 Taylor wasn’t awful, going 6 of 17 through the air for a touchdown and no interceptions.
 He suffered what appeared to be a hand injury on his throwing arm early in the second half but remained in the game despite obvious throwing difficulties.

+“This was beyond disappointing,” said Illinois coach Lovie Smith.
+“It just came down to them being more physical than us on both sides of the ball.”

 One bright spot for Illinois was often-injured running back Mike Epstein, who rushed for 108 yards on 11 carries with one touchdown.
+It was his first 100-yard rushing game since 2018 and the fourth in his career.

+“It feels good,” Epstein said.
+“Although not much feels so good right now after this game.”

-Illinois safety Derrick Smith was ejected in the second quarter due to a targeting penalty out of bounds, further depleting an Illini secondary already without starters Nate Hobbs and Marquez Beason, both unable to play due to COVID-19 protocols.
+Illinois safety Derrick Smith was ejected in the second quarter due to a targeting penalty out of bounds, further weakening an Illini secondary already without starters Nate Hobbs and Marquez Beason, both unable to play due to COVID-19 protocols.

 Morgan and company took advantage.
 Minnesota outgained Illinois 556 to 287 yards in total offense and led 28-7 at half.